githedgehog/docs/docs/user-guide/shrink-expand.md

 This section provides a brief overview of how to add or remove switches within the fabric using Hedgehog Fabric API, and how to manage connections between them.

-Manipulating API objects is done with the assumption that target devices are correctly cabeled and connected.
+Manipulating API objects is done with the assumption that target devices are correctly cabled and connected.

 This article uses terms that can be found in the [Hedgehog Concepts](../concepts/overview.md), the [User Guide](overview.md) documentation, and the [Fabric API](../reference/api.md) reference.